corrode/corrode.github.io/content/drafts/async.md

 The entirety of async Rust is a minefield of leaky abstractions caused by overengineering and bad defaults.
 We should not have an explicit `spawn::blocking` , but a `spawn::async`.
+Futures should not be expected to have a `'static` lifetime, but exist within a small scope for a short period of time.

 Maciej suggested to use a [local async runtime](https://maciej.codes/2022-06-09-local-async.html) which is